HoutTang/React_Native/README.md

-# This folders contains all react native apps.
+# This folders contains all react native applications and useful tips